 - Data sets

 - Volumes

 - Devices

 - Terminals

 - TCP/IP connections

 - Operator commands

 - Programs

 - Consoles

 - UNIX file system objects

 - UNIX IPC objects

 - LDAP LDBM objects

+- System logger objects

+- Communication Server Policy Agent data

 As a general-access control system, RACF is capable of protecting a number of other resources, but those are not included in this evaluation.
 The reader should note that some other RACF classes are included in this evaluation that do not represent "resources" but represent privileges or restrictions, where assigning "access" to a resource in such a class to a user or a group just determines that the user or group has the privilege or restriction associated with the profile.
 Those classes and profiles are described in the relevant subsection of the access control section in this Security Target.
+The reader should also understand that granting privileges that are not described in this document should be done with care, and only for trusted users, as those privileges may allow administrative functions or extraordinary resource accesses.